auth0/docs/articles/email/templates.md

 You must setup your own email provider using a [third-party service](/email/providers) ([Amazon SES](https://aws.amazon.com/ses/), [Mandrill](https://www.mandrill.com/signup/) or [SendGrid](https://sendgrid.com/pricing)) or a [custom provider](/email/custom) to be able to customize your emails.
 :::

-The [Emails](${manage_url}/#/emails) dashboard allows you to customize your emails, including templating with some contextual attributes [using Liquid syntax](/email/liquid-syntax).
+Auth0 provides an [Emails](${manage_url}/#/emails) dashboard that allows you to customize your HTML-based emails, including templating with some contextual attributes [using Liquid syntax](/email/liquid-syntax).
 This can include references to the context of the current application or user.

 ![](/media/articles/email/index/emails-fields.png)